 The costs associated with enrolling in a Joint Degree program will depend upon whether students are enrolled on a full-time basis in the School of Law during a particular semester.
 Students enrolled full-time at the School of Law (11-17 credits) will be charged for full-time Law School tuition.
 Students enrolled at the School of Law for fewer than 11 credits will be charged a per credit rate for their law credits.
 Students will pay the Miami Business School tuition rate for their MBA credits.

 A full schedule of tuition and fees for each department is available at www.miami.edu/osas.
 Students should consult with both the Office of Financial Aid and the Dean of Students to coordinate their course selection in light of the cost of enrolling in a Joint Degree program.

-Students requiring financial aid should request information from the Office of Financial Aid at the School of Law.
+Students requiring financial aid should request information from the Office of Financial Aid.
 It is strongly recommended that applicants seek counseling from a financial aid advisor in order to determine the feasibility of obtaining adequate student loans to cover tuition costs for both degrees -- the J.D. and M.B.A. -- as well as additional funds required for living and incidental expenses.
 Please contact the Office of Financial Aid for further information.

 For additional information concerning financial aid application procedures, please contact: email@example.com.

 Students who apply for the joint J.D./M.B.A. program must apply to both the School of Law and the Miami Business School.
 The applicant must achieve a qualifying score on the Law School Admissions Test (LSAT) and the Graduate Management Admissions Test (GMAT) for admission to the respective schools.

 The applicant must notify both schools that he or she is applying for the joint J.D./M.B.A. program, and in order to remain in the joint program, the student must meet minimum standards of both the School of Law and the School of Business Administration.